 - The Contact person opens with three fields to the right, the Full name, Phone and Email, all of which can be modified, or you can select another person to be the contact person for this service request.

-- The Location provides a means for drilling down the primary hierarchies of the sites that the logged in user has access to starting from the top-level locations.
+- The Location provides a means for drilling down the primary hierarchies of the sites that the logged in user has access to starting from the top-level A physical place where assets exist and where work can be performed.
+More.
 Wilson has access to several sites with Needham at the top of the Bedford site.

 - The Asset shows the assets that belong to the chosen location, with a thumbnail image of the asset if one exists.
 You can drilldown the asset hierarchy if there is one.